Jean Lecanuet: Biography

-Lecanuet was born to a family of modest means in Neuilly-sur-Seine, and gravitated towards philosophy studies.
+Lecanuet was born to a family of modest means in Rouen and gravitated towards philosophy studies.
 He received his diploma at the age of 22, becoming the youngest agrégé ("A+" professor) in France.
 He participated in the Second World War French Resistance movement.
 In August 1944, he was arrested along with a commando that had just blown up the Lille-Brussels railroad, but he managed to escape with the help of a Pole who had been drafted into the German army.
 He then married Denise Paillard with whom he had three children.

 After the Liberation, he became a general inspector at the Ministry of Defence.

 Under the Fourth Republic, Lecanuet held ministerial posts numerous times (11 posts in 10 years) and was a member of the Christian-Democratic Popular Republican Movement (MRP).
 From 1951 to 1955, he was MRP deputy from the Seine-Inférieure region.
 He became senator from Seine-Maritime in 1959 and was president of the MRP from 1963 to 1965.

 In 1965, he ran in the presidential election as a center-right candidate.
 He was supported by Paul Reynaud.
 He advocated modernity and European integration and declared to represent a third way between Gaullism on the one hand and the Socialist and Communist Left on the other hand.
 His "modern-style" campaign and dashing smile had some journalists nickname him "the French Kennedy".
 Lecanuet obtained 3,777,120 votes (15.6%) in the election's first round, forcing Charles de Gaulle to compete in a second round against François Mitterrand.
 He replaced the ageing MRP by the Democratic Centre, integrating the liberal-conservative National Centre of Independents and Peasants.